If you are an international act please also read our Information for International Artists page.

-We have experienced problems with customs not clearing merchandise in time for you to collect it during the festival.
+- We have experienced problems with Australian Customs not clearing merchandise in time for you to collect it during the festival.
 You will need to email what you intend to bring through customs well before you arrive.
 More details are available on our Information for International Artists page.

-- Each venue has a Coordinator or Stage Manager and MC’s assigned to them.
+- Each venue has a Coordinator or Stage Manager and an MC.

 - All stages are equipped with technical staff – you do not need to bring your own sound crew or FOH.

 - The festival provides a simple backline of a bass amp, guitar amp and drumkit.
 Any other requirements will be subject to further discussion.